 - Pour into an airtight container and refrigerate 30 minutes.
 Serve over green salad.

 The term “Pesto” in the dressing is kind of funny to me because there isn’t even fresh basil in it but I stuck with the name all the same.

 I love the signature flavor of the dried basil in the dressing and actually wouldn’t recommend substituting fresh here.

-Also don’t use the milk + vinegar/lemon juice substitute for the buttermilk, it doesn’t work here.
+I don’t recommend using the milk + vinegar/lemon juice substitute for the buttermilk.
+I’ve tried and it doesn’t quite taste the same.
 Unfortunately.

 I also love this dressing on a salad with chicken – for more of a main dish instead of a side dish.
 But it’s also perfect on a side salad to go with your spaghetti.